 - Affordability.
 Metal roofs can be as much as two or three times more expensive than other roofing materials.
 While the life of a metal roof is much longer, investing in a metal roof only makes sense if you plan to stay in your home long enough to enjoy the cost benefits.

 - Noisiness.
 Metal roofs may be more noisy during a heavy rain or hailstorm than other products depending on the type of decking used during installation (spaced or solid).
 Adding more attic insulation can sometimes solve this problem, but that may increase costs.

 - Expansion, contraction and fasteners.
 Metal roofing material assemblies that are attached as large panels are designed to expand and contract as they warm and cool.
 However, both exposed and concealed fasteners have varying lifespans.
 Depending on the climate, neoprene washers and the screws used during installation may degrade and become dislodged over time.

 - Inconsistency of color match.
 If a repair is required or a home extension is added years later, it may be difficult to find an exact match to the existing metal.

 - Performance.
 If water accumulates anywhere on the roof because of poor-quality installation or repair, it can eventually cause serious damage.
-Low-grade metals may also be thinner and less durable.
+Low-grade metals may also be thinner gauge and less durable.
 Some metals rust in certain climates or dent more easily than others during hailstorms or installation.